Family & Medical Leave Act (FMLA)

 - An eligible employee who is the spouse, son, daughter, parent or next of kin of a covered service member who has a serious injury or illness incurred in the line of duty on active duty for which he or she is undergoing medical treatment, recuperation or therapy, or otherwise in outpatient status, or on the temporary disability retired list.
 Under this qualifying reason, the eligible employee is entitled to 26 workweeks of leave during a 12 month period to care for the covered service member.

-If you believe you are eligible for FMLA, contact our department.
-The initial steps will be to fill out the FMLA Request Form and have your physician fill out a certification form:
+If you believe you are eligible for FMLA, please contact the Human Resources department.
+The initial step will be to complete the appropriate FMLA Leave Request Form below:

 - Certification of Qualifying Exigency for Military Family Leave